finalverse/finalverse/README.md

 - Each service lives under `services/` and shares common types in `libs/`.
 - After modifying a service run `cargo build -p <service>` and restart it via `./fv start-service <service>`.
 - Use `./scripts/monitor_services.sh` to tail logs during development.
+The server loads dynamic plugins from `FINALVERSE_PLUGIN_DIR` and exposes all gRPC services on `FINALVERSE_GRPC_PORT`.
+See `.env.example` for defaults.

 ## Contributing